SeisoLLC/easy_infra/docs/Technical Details/index.rst

 Internal naming
 ===============

-- Tool: An executable file in the easy_infra user's ``PATH`` which perform IaC actions and has an associated security tool, as described in the easy_infra.yml used when building the image.
+- Tool: An executable file in the easy_infra and root user's ``PATH`` which perform IaC actions and has an associated security tool, as described in the easy_infra.yml used when building the image.
-- Security tool: An executable file in the easy_infra user's ``PATH`` which is configured to perform a security scan for an associated "tool" (see above), as configured in the ``easy_infra.yml`` file used to build the image.
+- Security tool: An executable file in the easy_infra and root user's ``PATH`` which is configured to perform a security scan for an associated "tool" (see above), as configured in the ``easy_infra.yml`` file used to build the image.
 - Package: The name of a package that can be installed to perform a necessary function.
 It could be a tool, a security tool, or a generic helper such as ``fluent-bit`` or ``envconsul``.
 - Command: A runtime command, following the use of the term by bash (see the "Command Execution" of this documentation).
 This could be an alias, a package, or some other executable on the user's ``PATH``.
-- Alias: An executable file in the easy_infra user's ``PATH`` which executes the installed by a package.
+- Alias: An executable file in the easy_infra and root user's ``PATH`` which executes the installed by a package.
 While ``aws-cli`` would be a package, ``aws`` would be the associated alias.
 - Environment: A supported destination that a tool (see above) may deploy into, such as a cloud provider.
 An environment constitutes a bundle of packages.